roteKlaue/car-edger-frontend/README.md

 - vcpkg – Dependency manager for C++ libraries
 - nlohmann/json – JSON library used for data serialization and configuration
 - Windows x64 – Target platform
+- GitHub Actions – Tried to use it for CI/CD and release automation but failed miserably.
+(Around 15 commits dedicated to this)